18F/uswds-jekyll/pages/support/FAQs.md

 Collaborators also have access to this website for user guides and upon account approval, access to the VRSC for operational assistance and the SCINet [Basecamp](https://3.basecamp.com/3625179/projects/5538276) user forum for user discussion.

 ### How do I reactivate my account?
-Please email the VRSC: scinet_vrsc@ars.usda.gov
+Please email the VRSC: scinet_vrsc@usda.gov

 ### How do I reset or change my password?
 If your password is expired you should be prompted to change your password when you attempt to login.
 If you are still able to login, do so and type "passwd" you will be prompted for your old password and asked for a new one.